Life Lessons for Physicians

 Sometimes the healthcare system is so big and complex, and surprisingly lonely, that patients and providers just put up with the dysfunction… or leave.

 Putting on a brave face feels like the right thing to do.
-But in my experience, that’s what leads to burnout, dissatisfaction, and an imbalanced life.
+But in my experience, that is what leads to burnout, dissatisfaction, and an imbalanced life.

 How 2025 Changed Me

-As I look forward to 2026, here’s a bit of my story from the past year.
-It’s a story about loss, love, unexpected lessons, and how change reorients our hearts toward what really matters.
+As I look forward to 2026, here is a bit of my story from the past year.
+It is a story about loss, love, unexpected lessons, and how change reorients our hearts toward what really matters.

-If you’ve ever thought you had more time, made a plan… and then life rewrote the plan on you, then you’re in the right place.
+If you have ever thought you had more time, made a plan… and then life rewrote the plan on you, then you are in the right place.

 Meet Stanzi and Moe

-I’m a dog person.
-I really wanted a dog during residency and fellowship, but didn’t think I could handle the responsibility.
+I am a dog person.
+I really wanted a dog during residency and fellowship, but did not think I could handle the responsibility.
 About two years into my attending job, I finally did it.

 In the span of a week, I went from “maybe I’ll get a dog” to standing in the middle of a puppy pile.
 One puppy attached himself to my shoelaces and stayed there the entire visit.
 He was the only available one — it felt like he had chosen me.
 A short time later, I carefully placed him in a crate, and we made the 90-minute drive home.
 Stanzi, named after the Orange Bowl-winning Iowa Hawkeye quarterback Ricky Stanzi, quickly became my shadow, my constant companion, the bright spot in my days.

 I welcomed Stanzi almost 14 years ago.
-And as any dog owner knows, 14 years wasn’t enough.
+And as any dog owner knows, 14 years was not enough.

 When Grief Enters Quietly